FlyingDutchman99/logger_for_servers/README.md

   c) Optimize the code because obviously, "Performance is everything."
   d) given enough time I could try making it run using multiple cores.

+# Assumption : server generates log files in ascending order of time i.e. latest logs are kept at the end.
+This is not the case for out.log file which has descending order of logs arrange.
+Please see to it.
+Thank You.

 # logger_for_servers
 # Contain all the nessassary files for successfull running.